This post was originally published February 2, 2021.

 The fact that they walk you through the process step by step is also genius (imagine how many customer support tickets they probably would’ve received otherwise).

 It is SO simple.
-But really effective and an awesome way to position your product as the perfect Valentine’s Day gift for the people in your life.
+But really effective and an awesome way to position your product as the perfect Valentine’s Day gift for the special people in your life.

 And honestly, even if you don’t have a subscription-based product, you could still run this exact play.
 Take a picture of your product in your mailbox, and make it feel like the perfect gift for your subscribers.